 There’s something a little a bit different on the blog today, but I wanted to talk about Pinterest.
 More specifically, I wanted to share the 5 ways to improve your Pinterest account which can all be done in under an hour.

 Those of you who follow me on social media may know that earlier this year I started my own business as a Pinterest manager.
-Many of my clients just don’t have the time to learn the intricacies of Pinterest, or don’t have the time to manage the day to day running of the account, so they find it much easier to hand it over to someone who lives and breathes the site (that’s me!).
+Many of my clients just don’t have the time (or desire!) to learn the intricacies of Pinterest, or don’t have the time to manage the day to day running of the account, so they find it much easier to hand it over to someone who lives and breathes the site (that’s me!).
 But I know that there are lots of people who are interested in improving their Pinterest accounts and getting on the road to making it a huge part of their blog or business promotion.
 So I have put together this post on the 5 ways to improve your Pinterest account in 1 hour.

 All of the following are important steps to improve your Pinterest account for different reasons.
 The earlier tips are related to the general hygiene of your account: they demonstrate to Pinterest that you are a high quality creator who should be promoted and recommended to others.
 The latter are all about how to get more eyeballs on your pins, which helps you to improve your traffic.
 All of them are great places to start if you want to give your account a boost.